Naoki0513/rag-driven-computer-use/README.md

 | Upfront preparation | ◎ Little to none | △ Pre-crawling |

 ### Why Amazon Bedrock
-warp primarily uses Claude Sonnet 4 for agent reasoning and Cohere Rerank 3.5 to compress context via search.
-We use Amazon Bedrock because it’s the only platform that provides both models under one roof ([Claude Sonnet 4](https://www.anthropic.com/news/claude-4?ref=faangboss.com), [Cohere Rerank 3.5](https://aws.amazon.com/jp/blogs/machine-learning/cohere-rerank-3-5-is-now-available-in-amazon-bedrock-through-rerank-api/)).
+rag-driven-computer-use primarily uses Claude Sonnet 4 for agent reasoning and Cohere Rerank 3.5 to compress context via search.
+We use Amazon Bedrock because it's the only platform that provides both models under one roof ([Claude Sonnet 4](https://www.anthropic.com/news/claude-4?ref=faangboss.com), [Cohere Rerank 3.5](https://aws.amazon.com/jp/blogs/machine-learning/cohere-rerank-3-5-is-now-available-in-amazon-bedrock-through-rerank-api/)).

 ### How to use (overview)
 - Crawler: Pre-crawl target sites and save the site structure as structured data (CSV).